 It might seem like it’s some kind of a joke but pet stores actually sell shampoos for guinea pig fur.

-If I were you, I would never take the risk of bathing my friend using a detergent or my shampoo.
+If I were you, I would never take the risk of bathing my guinea pig using a detergent or my shampoo.
 These detergents contain harsh substances meant to clean other surfaces.
 As guinea pig’s skin is very sensitive, you should definitely buy specially formulated shampoo just for guinea pigs, to prevent a terrible irritation.

 Although specially formulated shampoos are without a doubt the most recommended, you can theoretically use baby shampoo as it is a lot less harmful than standard dishwashers or shampoos.